SettleMint

 What the latest read means

+This route does not approve a value for valuation, NAV, redemption, or reporting.
 For token pricing and FX conversion, use the token price resolution API.
-That API applies the token's configured price resolver and conversion path.
+That endpoint applies the token's configured resolver and conversion path.

 If the address is not a deployed AggregatorV3-compatible feed, DALP rejects the request instead of returning a placeholder value.